Which Is The Best Example Of Immiscible Liquids

 Several factors can influence the degree of immiscibility between two liquids.

 • Pressure: Pressure typically has a less significant impact on the miscibility of liquids compared to temperature.
-However, at extremely high pressures, the properties of liquids can change significantly, potentially affecting their miscibility.
+That said, at extremely high pressures, the properties of liquids can change significantly, potentially affecting their miscibility.

 • Presence of Surfactants: Surfactants are substances that can reduce the surface tension between two liquids, allowing them to mix more easily.
 They have both a polar and a nonpolar end, allowing them to interact with both polar and nonpolar liquids.
 Soaps and detergents are common examples of surfactants.
 By reducing the interfacial tension between immiscible liquids like oil and water, surfactants can stabilize emulsions, where one liquid is dispersed as small droplets within the other.